Advanced Technology and Precision Dentistry

 CBCT 3-dimensional radiography has revolutionized implant dentistry.
-Dr. Oshetski is on the forefront of this technology and one of the first offices to obtain the powerful technology when it was first available to clinicians about a decade ago.
+Dr. Oshetski is at the forefront of this technology and one of the first offices to obtain powerful technology when it was first available to clinicians about a decade ago.
 We are proud to have a new Prexion Excelsior touting one of the highest resolutions and lowest radiation the industry.
-The detailed 3D imaging allows Dr. Oshetski to evaluate your existing bone, teeth and root structure.
+The detailed 3D imaging allows Dr. Oshetski to evaluate your existing bone, teeth, and root structure.
 It allows for highly accurate surgical procedures and advanced diagnostic capabilities.
 Dental Implant treatment is more conservative and accurate with the powerful 3-dimensional technology and its precise measurement tools.

 Intra-oral STL Scanning

 Standard Tellessation Language, is a stereolithographic data file that measures the shape of teeth and gums.

 This technology is used in implant dentistry to relate the existing or planned gum and tooth shape into advanced computer treatment planning.
 This file can be combined with CBCT imaging and photos to create a virtual patient.
 It is also used to scan implants for creation of the implant tooth or teeth in cad-cam technology.